zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

         print(f"Run failed: {run.last_error}")
     ```

-1. Find the comment **Show the last response from the agent** and add the following code to retrieve the messages from the completed thread and display the last one that was sent by the agent.
+1. Find the comment **Show the latest response from the agent** and add the following code to retrieve the messages from the completed thread and display the last one that was sent by the agent.

     ```python
-   # Show the last response from the agent
+   # Show the latest response from the agent
    messages = project_client.agents.list_messages(thread_id=thread.id)
    last_msg = messages.get_last_text_message_by_role("assistant")
    if last_msg: